| Ya'akov Beasley My paper dealt with an issue close to my heart: the traditional neglect

 resembled the Lithuanian models.
 Rabbi Desslers writings (Michtav meEliyahu, vol. 3,

+p.
+355-358) were a major source of information for this discussion.
 As Bible study in contemporary yeshivot increases, several new fears and hesitations

 are emerging.
 Because of both its historical neglect, and the naturally dynamic nature of